PINTO0309/PINTO_model_zoo/503_CDNet/README.md

 - `batch_idx` is always `0.0` (the frame batch is 1).
 - Coordinates are clipped to the frame, then **normalized to [0, 1]** by the frame width/height.
 Passing pixel coordinates is a bug.
-- `ptrack` drops degenerate boxes (width < 4 px or height < 8 px) before building the tensor and returns zero vectors for them.
 - For a single TensorRT engine shape (no per-batch re-tuning), rows are zero-padded (`[0,0,0,0,0]`) up to a multiple of `batch_max` (default 64); only the first `N_real` output rows are consumed.

 **Worked example** — a 1920×1080 frame, person box